-Unfortunately, sometimes our loved ones or close friends got into correctional facilities.
-If this happens to you, then you know how difficult it can be to stay in contact.
-Especially, when hearing the notice that your communication will be recorded.
+Unfortunately, sometimes our loved ones or close friends find themselves in correctional facilities.
+If this has happened to you, then you know how difficult staying in touch with them can be… especially when you realize that all of your communication will be recorded and monitored.

-Communications between you and your loved one can potentially be used by the police as evidence in a criminal prosecution.
-How not to make things worse and avoid self-incrimination?
+Did you know that communications between you and your loved one can potentially be used by the police as evidence for criminal prosecution?
+It’s important that you don’t make things worse and avoid the possibility of self-incrimination!

-Nearly all prisons record and monitor inmate phone calls.
-Just like checking letters, anything coming into and going out of the prison is recorded and inspected.
-Their reason is for security as someone may be planning an escape or a drug delivery etc. Even visiting rooms have recording devices (video and sound).
+Nearly all prisons record and monitor inmate phone calls, just as they also inspect every letter, postcard, and any other item coming into or going out of the prison.
+This is done for security – to be sure someone isn’t planning an escape, a drug delivery, etc. Even visiting rooms have devices that record video and sound.

-This practice of monitoring and recording your phone calls with the inmate is generally accepted as legal.
-Prison staff always listens to all samples of inmates’ calls!
-In particular cases, they are monitoring all of the communications of a certain inmate whom they suspect of attempting to conduct business outside the prison via the telephone.
+This practice of monitoring and recording your phone calls with an inmate is generally accepted as legal.
+Prison staff always listens to samples of inmates’ calls!
+In particular cases, they monitor all of the communications of an inmate who they believe is attempting to conduct business outside the prison via the telephone.

 The Supreme Court and various lower courts have recognized that prison inmates’ reasonable expectations of privacy are lower than they would be outside prison walls.
 Additionally, the government has a compelling interest in ensuring the security of its prisons, and surveillance is generally accepted as one tool the government can use to ensure that security.